Zhuagle/jamsterclicker/README.md

 # Where are the animations?

-only one aniamtion so far, in future updates there will be more
+only one animation so far, in future updates there will be more

 # This game sucks